 Foreign Currency Risk.
 Foreign currency risk is the risk that the fair value or future cash flows of financial asset or financial liability will fluctuate due to changes in foreign exchange rates.

-As at December 31, 2023 and 2022, the Company's foreign currency-denominated financial assets (liabilities) in United States Dollars (US\$), translated into Peso at the closing rate are as follows:
+As at March 31, 2024 and December 31, 2023, foreign currency-denominated financial asset and financial liability in US dollars, translated into Philippine peso at the closing rate: